 The album sees Devoldere wrapping his sorrow into razor sharp hooks, instant sing-a-long choruses and irresistible melodies.
 Sonically, the material is ethereal yet lush, featuring strings, sensual vocal deliveries, horns and even some playful piano parts.
 The album manages to be a deep and moving emotional exploration of grief, loss and heartbreak — but while being musically very rich.

-In the lead up to the album’s release, I’ve written about four of Sand’s singles:
+In the lead-up to th album’s release, I’ve written about three of the album’s singles:

 So far I’ve written about two of the album’s singles:

 - Album opening track and first single “Open Window,” which marked the first bit of new Warhaus material in five years.
 Centered around Devoldere’s brooding baritone, strummed acoustic guitar, a Quiet Storm-like groove, twinkling piano and a gorgeous, cinematic string arrangement, making it the sort of song that you can gently sway along to with eyes closed while drifting off into your own nostalgia-induced dreams or delusions.
 Interestingly, the song is rooted in a painful, heartbroken delusional — that the now-former lover has just temporarily lost their minds and will be coming back to you.
 And yet deep down, you’re aware that it’s all vapor and blind, foolish, prideful denial.

 - “Desire,” Ha Ha Heartbreak‘s second single is a lush and sultry bop centered around mournful horns, soaring strings, an infectious, two-step inducing groove and twinkling keys paired with Devoldere’s breathy baritone.
 The song’s narrator desperately addresses just about every god he can imagine for answers, but as he says in the song, “No matter what I turn to/it’s failing me.”